-Device groups in gas grids have additional settings such as Adjusted consumption or Forecast together with minimum and maximum forecast errors and additionally Optimum load, Current consumption and Daily energy.
+Device groups in gas grids have additional settings such as Adjusted consumption or Forecast with the configuration of upper and lower forecast errors.
+In addition, there are Optimum load, Current consumption and Daily energy.

 CONTEXT MENU ENTRIES

 Menu/Entry Description Gas storage new Creates a new gas storage in the selected supply area.
 Liquid gas plant new Creates a new liquid gas storage in the selected supply area.